andrew-hardin/virtual-space-cadet/docs/how_it_works.rst

 In addition to traditional keyboard codes, advanced codes such as macros, modifiers, and speed/tap sensitive keys can be included in a layer.
+The :doc:`key index<keys/index>` describes all possible keys.